 As a woman, I couldn’t contribute meaningfully because I’d force myself into the wrong roles and refuse to take myself seriously.
 I thought I couldn’t be myself because I’d be rejected.
 I’d accept lower salaries and tasks that weren’t in my job description.
 Other people continually took advantage of me, and my self-confidence was at an all-time-low . . .

-Until I had a breakdown.
+Until I had a burnout.
 It was scary, probably the hardest thing that I’d experienced.

 But it was also the catalyst that led me to finally accept and love myself, unconditionally.
 Ultimately, that saved my life.

-After training as an ICF Associate Certified Life Coach and NLP Practitioner, I began to help other women to not only believe in themselves, but develop the kind of courage and resilience that paves the way to the life, career and business they want.
+After training as an ICF Professional Certified Life Coach and NLP Master Practitioner, I began to help other women to not only believe in themselves, but develop the kind of courage and resilience that paves the way to the life, career and business they want.